-No. 11 UCLA tops Virginia 73-62
+No. 12 Florida State women pull away from No. 6 Texas A&M

 CHARLOTTESVILLE, Va.
-(AP) — Michaela Onyenwere had 27 points and 11 rebounds, Lauryn Miller also had a double-double and No. 11 UCLA took control in the fourth quarter to defeat Virginia 73-62 on Sunday and go 2-0 in the Cavalier Classic.
+(AP) — Michaela Onyenwere had 27 points and 11 rebounds, Lauryn Miller also had a double-double and UCLA took control in the fourth quarter to beat Virginia and go 2-0 in the Cavalier Classic.

 Onyenwere opened the fourth quarter with a 3-pointer that pushed the Bruins’ lead to 58-52, Miller followed with a layup and Japreece Dean had a pair of baskets to make it 64-52 with 7:07 to play.
 UCLA outscored the Cavaliers 18-10 in the final period.

 Miller had 14 points and 10 rebounds for UCLA (7-0), with Charisma Osborne adding 12 points and Dean 11.
 Miller and Ogyenwere, both juniors, picked up their second double-doubles of the year.
-Ogyenwere, who matched her season-high of 27 points, has 18 in her career and Miller two.

-After missing their first three shots of the fourth quarter the Bruins made 5 of 8.
-They then missed their last seven shots, but Virginia couldn’t mount a charge, going 3 of 11 for the quarter with six turnovers.

 Jocelyn Willoughby led the Cavaliers (4-4) with 22 points and 10 rebounds.